 The MLP Group employs comprehensive planning and control systems.
-Based on our business and risk strategy and the assessment of future external framework conditions, we draw up targets for key controlling figures in the strategic and operating planning process.
+Starting from our strategy and the estimates regarding future external framework conditions, we draw up target values for key controlling figures in the strategic and operating planning process.
 Any deviations from our targets then become transparent within the scope of ongoing controlling processes.
-Based on these developments we then derive actions for our corporate management.
+Based on these developments, we then derive actions for our corporate management.
 We also continually monitor developments in the market and the competitive environment.

 EBIT and revenue as the most crucial key performance indicators

-The Executive Board at MLP SE assesses the performance of the various business segments and reaches decisions regarding resource allocation on this basis.
-Earnings before interest and tax (EBIT) and total revenue (sales revenue) represent the central benchmark at MLP for overall business development in the individual business segments.
-Alongside this, the Executive Board also receives regular information on the macroeconomic, political and legislative factors that influence developments in the individual consulting fields.
-Analysis of the old-age provision, wealth management, non-life insurance, health insurance, loans and mortgages and real estate brokerage consulting fields is performed with the objective of explaining the performance of the business segments in the past, anticipating changes in the environment and exerting targeted influence on the future development of the segments.
-In line with MLP's comprehensive consulting approach, which focuses on the views and expectations of the client, the Executive Board does not manage the Group on the basis of the contribution margin of the individual consulting fields.
+The Executive Board at MLP SE assesses the performance of the various business segments and makes decisions regarding resource allocation on this basis.
+Earnings before interest and taxes (EBIT) and total revenue (sales revenue) are the central benchmark at MLP for overall business development in the individual business segments.
+The Executive Board also receives regular information on the macroeconomic, political and legislative factors that influence developments in the individual consulting fields.
+Analysis of the old-age provision, wealth management, non-life insurance, health insurance, loans and mortgages and real estate brokerage consulting fields is carried out with the objective of explaining the performance of the business segments in the past, anticipating changes in the environment and exerting targeted influence on the future development of the segments.
+In line with MLP's comprehensive consulting approach, which focuses on the client's views and expectations, the Executive Board manages the Group – however not on the basis of the contribution margin of the individual consulting fields.

 The following overview clarifies which fields of consulting contribute to the development of revenue in the respective business segments.

-We require profitable growth and sustainable development of earnings in order to achieve a sustainable increase in company value and expand our market position.
+We require profitable growth and sustainable development of earnings in order to achieve a sustainable increase in Company value and to expand our market position.

-Beside the important key performance indicators of EBIT and revenue, other KPIs include administration costs (defined as the sum of personnel expenses, other operating expenses, as well as regular depreciation and impairments), the return on equity, assets under management, brokered new business in the old-age provision area, the existing portfolio of non-life insurance contracts and the number and turnover rate of consultants.
+Beside the important key performance indicators of EBIT and revenue, other KPIs include administration costs (defined as the sum of personnel expenses, other operating expenses, as well as depreciation and impairments), the return on equity, assets under management, brokered new business in the old-age provision area, the existing non-life insurance policy portfolio and the number and turnover rate of consultants.

-The objective of our corporate management is for all consultants and employees to actively support MLP's strategic goals and pledge to meet our service commitment.
+The objective of our corporate management is for all consultants and employees to actively support MLP's strategic goals and to pledge to meet our service commitment.
 Our established central, strategic control instrument is the so-called "ISA" (Integrated Strategic Agenda).
-As such, the Group objectives are broken down across all Group companies and key segments, thereby allowing each business unit to know its own contribution to meeting the defined targets.
+Group objectives are therefore broken down across all Group companies and the key segments, thereby allowing each business unit to make its own contribution to meeting the defined targets.
 This ensures end-to-end incorporation of all organisational units and integration into the planning and management process.
 The ISA grants all business segments the opportunity to get actively involved in planning targets.
 This promotes motivation among everyone involved and increases planning quality throughout the organisation.
-At the end of the mandatory ISA process (which is binding throughout the Group), the target achievement level of each unit is tracked through our established planning and reporting processes.
-ISA provides the Executive Board with a high degree of transparency in the value-added process.
+At the end of the obligatory ISA process (applied consistently throughout the Group), the target achievement level of each unit is defined through our established planning and reporting processes.
+The ISA provides the Executive Board with a high degree of transparency in the value-added process.